Boston-Crab/Boston-Crab/README.md

 # Howdy, partner! :cowboy_hat_face:

-### My name is Matas and I'm chassing my dream to become a cowb..
+### My name is Matas and I'm chassing my goal of becoming a cowb..
 PROGRAMMER!
 #### Yeehaw!
 ___
 #### > A Bit About Me :disguised_face: <